School of Mathematics and Physics

 1. Transport in nanostructures

-We are interested in how electrons flow through the thinnest possible wires in nature, just a few atoms, or even just one atoms, across.
+We are interested in how electrons flow through the thinnest possible wires in nature, just a few atoms, or even just one atom, across.
 Curious effects can take place under these conditions as a result of the quantum nature of electrons and of the enormous current densities that these systems can sustain.

 2. Correlated electron-nuclear dynamics